guilpejon/gdf/README.md

 ## Download

-To start thinfgs off, make sure you already installed the latest version of VIM.
+To start things off, make sure you already installed the latest version of VIM.

 If you don't wanna lose your current setup, make sure you create a backup of your current `~/.vim` folder.